Frequently Asked Questions

 Here are some of the most frequently asked questions by new and existing parents.
 If you have a question that isn’t covered below, please contact us via this short enquiry form and our Admissions team will be in touch soon.

-There are a wide range of Co-Curricular Activities (CCAs) on offer to all age groups from from Year 1 (TIS) and Standard 1 (SST) upwards, covering all areas of interest including sports, the arts, media, science, languages and more.
-All students are required to do at least one CCA per week but may do more.
+There are a wide range of Co-Curricular Activities (CCAs) on offer to all age groups from from Year 1 (TIS) / Standard 1 (SST) upwards, covering all areas of interest including sports, STEAM, media, languages and more.
+All students are required to participate in CCAs.

 Every student is assigned to one of four Houses when they first arrive.
 These Houses compete against one another in school sports, arts and academic competitions, offering students the chance to develop a healthy competitive spirit while providing a focus of identity beyond their year group.

 As we have the benefit of being a relatively small school, we believe that the House system is very important in order to build a tighter-knit school community.